CircuitVerse/Interactive-Book/docs/maps.md

 ![](../assets/images/map11.png)

 You have bounded to the vertical axis, the variable `A`, and enumerate through the possible values for `A` (being `{0, 1}`).
 Similarly, perform a similar operation for the `B` variable.
-Since you are using a 2 variable expression, you can bound one variable to each axis and the visualization works fine in a `2x2` matrix.
+Since you are using a 2 variable expression, you can bound one variable to each axis, and the visualization works fine in a `2x2` matrix.

 Let's instead look at a more involved example with 4 variables: